antivariant/antivariant/README.md

 - **Project and Team Management**: Led a team of 10 testers across 7 simultaneous projects.
 - **Training and Education**: Created and conducted testing courses, training over 100 students.

 I'm currently developing a comprehensive educational platform with seven integrated components, including a school, a technical content and marketplace hub, marketing and financial tools, CRM, an admin panel, and a business process management system.
 Additionally, I'm creating a series of SDET training courses as part of this project, which are showcased on [qacedu.com](https://qacedu.com).
+I also maintain a developer's blog on [antivariantum.com](https://antivariantum.com), where I share technical insights, document the development process, and publish educational articles.

 ---